A. LAW LIBRARY GUIDE

 Holiday and Intersession Hours

-*The Law Library is closed on New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas.
+*The Law Library is closed on New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 It also may be closed additional days throughout the year in accordance with the University holiday schedule.

-Top Floor.
-Reference Collection, United States Core Collection, National Reporter System, West Virginia Core Collection, Periodicals Indices, Bound Journals
+First Floor.
+Reserve Collection, Reference Collection, United States Core Collection, West Virginia Core Collection, Legal Journals, Rare Book Collection

-Middle Floor.
-General Books on American Law and Other Subjects: (AKF), Anglo-American Collection, Foreign and International Collection
+Second Floor.
+General Books on American Law and Other Subjects: (AKF), Legal Loose Leaf Collection, Legal Forms Collection, Anglo-American Collection, Foreign and International Collection

 Circulation Policy.
 Many items in the Law Library collection, including bound journals, do not circulate.
 Please inquire at the Circulation Desk for circulation information regarding the particular materials you wish to use.

-Law students may check out circulating books for three weeks.
+Law students may check out circulating books for the full semester.
 Books may be renewed three times.
-Renewals may be made by calling the Law Library Circulation Desk at 304-293-5300, in person at the circulation desk, through MountainLynx, or by email to firstname.lastname@example.org.
+Renewals should be made online using WorldCat.

 Law Library Student ID Number.
-To borrow library materials, all students must have a current WVU student ID card (Mountaineer Card).
-The Mountaineer Card allows students to check out materials at all of the libraries on campus.
+To borrow Library materials, all students must have a current WVU student ID card (Mountaineer Card).
+The Mountaineer Card allows students to check out materials at all of the Libraries on campus and to print off materials at Library Pharos stations.

 Reserve.
-The Reserve Collection contains commercial study aids, AV material, course reserve materials, and frequently used titles.
+The Reserve Collection contains commercial study aids, course reserve materials, AV materials, and frequently used titles.

 WVU College of Law Examinations.
 Copies of some exams that are administered in the College of Law courses are compiled and placed on reserve, at the discretion of individual professors.
 The exams, which may be used by students as study aids, are available for photocopying.

-MountainLynx.
-MountainLynx is the WVU Library’s online catalog and information network.
-The holdings of all campus libraries are included in MountainLynx.
+WorldCat.
+WorldCat is the WVU Library’s online catalog and information network.
+The holdings of all WVU campus Libraries and worldwide libraries are included in WorldCat.
 Library materials are accessible by author, title, keyword, and Library of Congress subject heading.
-MountainLynx is available anywhere you have internet access.
+WorldCat is available anywhere you have Internet access.

 Computers.
-The Law Library provides forty networked computers.
-Each computer is connected to the Internet, networked to a laser printer, and contains the latest versions of commonly used software.
-Wireless access is also available throughout the Law Library.
+The Law Library provides 15 networked computers.
+Each computer is connected to the Internet, networked to a printer, and contains the latest versions of commonly used software.
+Wireless access is also available throughout the College of Law.

 For Children.
 If it is necessary to bring children to the Law School, there are a number of books and toys available for quiet play that can be requested at the Circulation Desk.